 - Personal story of someone with FTD Opens in new window who says, “Even when I don’t care, I do care”.

-Communication is discussed in all dementia caregiving books (you can see a list of suggested books here: Books and DVDs) One book that discusses communication and interactions in a specially interesting and somewhat different way is this book below:.
+Communication is discussed in all dementia caregiving books (you can see a list of suggested books here: Books on dementia and care or surf Amazon.com or Amazon.in for your specific needs.